 Good oral hygiene is vital to a healthy smile.
-However, your diet also influences your teeth and gum health in a big way.
+However, your healthy diet also influences your teeth and gum health in a big way.
 Consuming nutritious foods from various food groups ensures optimum dental health.
 Failure to take care of your oral health may affect the other parts of your body and negatively affect your immune system.

 If you’re seeking to boost your oral and overall health, you should equip your kitchen with healthy food substances.
-Your diet should have calcium, phosphorous, vitamins, and other essential nutrients to keep your body strong and healthy.
+Your healthy diet should have calcium, phosphorous, vitamins, and other essential nutrients to keep your body strong and healthy.
 Below are crucial food substances that will keep your teeth healthy and boost your immune system.

 1. Fresh Fruits and Vegetables